All Eyes on the Direction of the U.S. Dollar After Volatile Moves Triggered by Fed Chair Powell’s Remarks

 - U.S. Weekly Natural Gas Inventories

 Despite the fact that the unemployment rate in the Eurozone’s February employment statistics, released yesterday, worsened by 0.1 percentage points from the previous month’s 6.4% to 6.5%, the euro rose against the yen.
-The euro/yen pair rose from 163.069 to 164.367.During today’s Asian trading session, the pair has continued its upward trend, reaching 164.525.
-We will be watching to see if EUR/JPY continues to climb toward its recent high of 165 yen.
+The euro/yen pair rose from 163.069 to 164.367.During today’s Asian trading session, the pair has continued to trend higher, reaching 164.525.
+We will be watching to see if the euro/yen continues to climb toward its recent high of 165 yen.